gnubodhi/Dans-Soil-Alchemy/README.md

 Use sturdy ground cover or mulch around compost bins to discourage digging

-Personal Note: I believe my dog licked compost and experienced symptoms similar to ergot exposure.
-While I can’t confirm it was ergot, this guide now includes a stronger warning for others.
+Personal Note: I believe my dog licked compost and experienced symptoms similar to ergot exposure. *While I can’t confirm it was ergot*, this guide now includes a stronger warning for others.
 Always observe your pet’s behaviour around compost and play it safe.

 Always wash hands after handling compost materials.